 Machine learning is a branch of AI where machines can learn and perform tasks that only humans could do before.
-For example, machine learning algorithms can recognise faces and images, make decisions, find correlations between data to reduce the features of massive datasets, interact with humans and understand their language, and so on.
+For example, machine learning algorithms can recognize faces and images, make decisions, find correlations between data to reduce the features of massive datasets, interact with humans and understand their language, and so on.

 - Supervised Machine Learning

 Learn more about what is machine learning ?

 Machine learning first gained popularity because of its ability to perform pattern recognition and iterative learning.
 With the increased dependency on digital transactions and online purchasing, machine learning has been able to cater to the needs of such transactions and provide enhanced security and a better user experience.